 On the other hand, lithium-ion batteries lose capacity but retain their low internal resistance and reliable performance, even as they age.
 Small lithium cells such as coin cells, 18650’s and 26650’s typically get recycled after their first use, but large format prismatic cells may be repurposed for a second life before they are dismantled into their components and remanufactured into new cells.
 Large format lithium-ion cells can be treated as if they are functional lithium-ion cells, simply having less capacity, as their aging process is consistent and does not present additional maintenance requirements.

-Large format lithium-ion cells, such as those used by Blue Line, can be given new life in the following ways:
+Large format lithium-ion cells can be given new life in the following ways:

 Adding additional capacity to an existing battery system